multiformats/multiaddr/protocols/DNSADDR.md

 # `dnsaddr`

-`dnsaddr` is a protocol that instructs the resolver to lookup multiaddr(s) in DNS TXT records for the domain name in it's value section.
+`dnsaddr` is a protocol that instructs the resolver to lookup multiaddrs in DNS TXT records for the domain name in it's value section.

 To resolve a `dnsaddr` multiaddr, the domain name in the value section must first be prefixed with `_dnsaddr.`.
 Then a DNS query to lookup TXT records for the domain must be made.
 There may be multiple DNS TXT records for the domain.
 Valid `dnsaddr` TXT records begin with `dnsaddr=`, followed by a single multiaddr.
 Recursive lookups are allowed.